ENERGY/

 Clarify Definition of PFAS

 Indiana code defines PFAS in Title 36 as it pertains to firefighting gear and firefighting agents, but there are no other definitions of PFAS in code.
-However, with the discussions at the federal level and the EPA’s goal to define PFAS and add additional chemicals to the hazardous substance list, the IMA and other industry stakeholders are working to provide clarity for manufacturers in the interim by adding a definition of PFAS that is industry friendly to Title 13.
-The EPA has pushed their deadline back multiple times on handing down their proposed definition of PFAS and the IMA wants to ensure manufacturers have clarity in their Indiana operations.
-The IMA supports a definition for PFAS that pertains to entities regulated in Title 13 that is an industry-friendly, tailored definition.
+However, with the discussions at the federal level and the EPA’s goal to define PFAS and add additional chemicals to the hazardous substance list, the IMA and other industry stakeholders are working to provide clarity for manufacturers in the interim by adding a definition of PFAS that is industry-friendly to Title 13.
+The EPA has pushed their deadline back multiple times on handing down their proposed definition of PFAS, and the IMA wants to ensure manufacturers have clarity in their Indiana operations.
+The IMA supports a definition for PFAS that is scientifically sound and avoids overly broad classifications that could lead to unnecessary litigation or product bans.

 Maintain Energy Cost Controls in Utility Regulation